zalando/skipper/docs/kubernetes/ingress-controller.md

 there is a need of rapid changing http routers.
 Skipper is designed for rapidly changing it's routing tree.

-Cloud loadbalancers are fine to scale and to change, but does not provide many features.
+Cloud loadbalancers are fine to scale and to change, but do not provide many features.
 Skipper has advanced resiliency and deployment features, that you can use to enhance your environment.
 For example ratelimits, circuitbreakers, blue-green deployments, shadow traffic